bkw777/Teeprom/4ROM.md

 * Holds four 32K rom images instead of one.

 The disadvantages are:
-* The board has more parts and finer pitch part and is more difficult to solder.
+* The board has more parts and finer pitch parts and is more difficult to solder.

 There are 2 versions,
 '''4ROM_100''' is only for TANDY 100, 102, & 200, same as Teeprom.